mamezou-tech/mamezou-tech-site/src/en/posts/blogs/2024/0130_installing-k3s-in-an-Air-Gapped-Environment.md

 ---

-:::alert
+:::info
-This article has been automatically translated.
+To reach a broader audience, this article has been translated from Japanese.
-The original article is [here](https://developer.mamezou-tech.com/blogs/2024/01/30/installing-k3s-in-an-Air-Gapped-Environment/).
+You can find the original version [here](https://developer.mamezou-tech.com/blogs/2024/01/30/installing-k3s-in-an-Air-Gapped-Environment/).
 :::